 - for the AS-Flash (also for Shark and Silent)

 If you are about to order a "CalGnome", please read the manual in detail.
 There are order options which can only be understood in context of the paper (jumper in power source wiring / logic sense of micro switches.

-The How2Soar-LED-Flash is compatible to (has been used in) the following types of planes:
+The How2Soar flash is compatible with (has been fitted to) the following plane types: